oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 === Missing Document Language
 <missing-document-language>
-It MUST be tested that the document language member is present and set.
+It SHALL be tested that the document language member is present and set.
 A CSAF Validator SHALL differentiate in the error message between the key being present but having no or an empty value and not being present at all.